What is organisational culture and how does it relate to employee experience?

 Workplace culture is highly prized as a differentiator among employers, especially during the current climate of high employee turnover.
-As we navigate the Great Resignation, it’s clear that organizations with a distinctive and well-defined culture are strong at attracting highly talented employees.
+As we navigate the Great Resignation, it’s clear that organisations with a distinctive and well-defined culture are strong at attracting highly talented employees.

 Hubspot, which was ranked second in Glassdoor’s 2022 Best Places to Work list places culture as one of the core components of an employer brand, alongside leadership and values.

-When an organization takes care of its culture, it tends to be implied that it also takes good care of its employees.
+When an organisation takes care of its culture, it tends to be implied that it also takes good care of its employees.
 A culture that is valued tends to be one that’s positive, which means the employer cares about creating a great place to work and a great employee experience.

 The proof of a great culture comes from the employees themselves, who are more likely to have high levels of employee engagement and may offer testimonials and good reviews of their employer.
-They will speak positively about their employee experience to friends and family, even to the point of referring them to apply for a vacancy – a behavior you can measure with eNPS (Employee Net Promoter Score).
+They will speak positively about their employee experience to friends and family, even to the point of referring them to apply for a vacancy – a behaviour you can measure with eNPS (Employee Net Promoter Score).

-The all-important employee onboarding process, where new hires get settled in their roles and form their initial impressions of the company, is strongly impacted by an organization’s culture.
+The all-important employee onboarding process, where new hires get settled in their roles and form their initial impressions of the company, is strongly impacted by an organisation’s culture.
 We list it as one of the 5 ‘C’s of employee onboarding, along with connection with others, clarification of expectations and roles, compliance – routine paperwork, and checking back with milestone meetings to make sure an employee’s settling in well.